RILAB/bis101/lecture04.md

 * Think about separate chromosomes
 * Check out fig. 4-19 in book showing how even for DCO on avg. get 50%

-Haldane's mapping fxn:
+Haldane's mapping fxn.
+Relates ovsered RF with expected # of CO and then to what RF *should* be given that # of CO.

 * RF=0.5*(1-e^-m)
 * where m is mean number crossovers in interval.
 * So for RF of 27.5% we get m=0.8
-* Since 1 CO = 50% RF = 50cM, to turn this into cM we multiply by 50 = 50 cM (note bigger tahn 27.5!!)
+* Since 1 CO = 50% RF = 50cM, to turn this into cM we multiply by 50 = 40 cM (note bigger than 27.5!!)

 ## Mechanism of crossing over